 And that disruption gave customers maybe a 50% cost savings, enough for a customer to take a look at it and say, “We ought to explore working with this new company even though they’re relatively young.”

 And then I think the second piece which is missed in enterprise but absolutely nailed in consumer, is the user experience.
 I think if you take that disruptive technology platform, and marry it with a world class user experience, that can lead to success.

 HOFFMAN: What would be some of those things that you would be looking for in new startup projects today from enterprise entrepreneurs?

-BHUSRI: So I think one of the one of the most important things to focus in on is getting value to customers quickly.
+BHUSRI: So I think one of the most important things to focus on is getting value to customers quickly.
 If they see the value quickly, they’ll want to become a customer and they’ll want to do more with you.
 So get quick wins.
 Do whatever the customer asks you in the early days.
 There’s nothing, there’s nothing that’s more valuable than a happy customer.

 And so I’m always looking for that deep understanding of the problem that’s being solved by this new technology, not just the technology itself, but what problem is it solving for the customer?
 Why is that not being solved by existing products and why is it going to be timeless?
 Why is someone going to buy this product and want to keep it for the next five to ten years?
 Because that’s how real real value gets, gets built.

 And I’d say the last piece is always looking for painkillers as opposed to vitamins.
 Lots of technologies can make your life better.
 And you know, with all the things that you’re working on “Great, makes it better.
 I’m already feeling pretty good but this will make you feel better.”
 Versus “I’m in a ton of pain here.”
 And you find somebody that’s in pain and you can solve their problem?
 That is a much better place to go.
 Solve the pain.
 Maybe you can add vitamins down the road, but first solve the pain.